wnh/withenv/README.md

    `bar=baz`.
  - Blank lines are ignored
  - All leading trailing white space is removed
+ - Comments are line based.
+Comment lines use the first non-whitespace character '#'

 ## TODO

-- Comments would be nice.
 - Make shell scripts work without addind `sh` infront of them
 - RTests maybe?
 I dunno, could be useful.
 - Proper handling of quoted values for compatibility with some other environment tools